 Birthstone of October: the Opal

 The opal is a variety of quartz and comes in many colors.
 There are many legends about the opal, but the one from the Aboriginals is probably the most beautiful story.
 According to the legend, the creator of everything walked on a rainbow down to earth.
 He brought a message of peace for all humans on earth.
 Every place his feet touched the ground, opals arose.
 The Aboriginals believed this was how opals were made.
-Their myth also tells about the two main characteristics of the stone.
+Their myth tells about the two main characteristics of the stone.
 It’s colorful as autumn and it is a symbol of peace, happiness, and hope.
-This makes it also the perfect birthstone for October.
+This makes it the perfect birthstone for October.